ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms.
+         <h3>Tonight</h3>Showers and thunderstorms likely.
 Cloudy.
-Low around 43, with temperatures rising to around 45 overnight.
-North northeast wind around
+Low around 44, with temperatures rising to around 46 overnight.
+North wind 8 to
-         16 mph, with gusts as high as 23 mph.
-Chance of precipitation is 80%.<br></div>
+         15 mph, with gusts as high as 26 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Rain showers likely.
 Cloudy, with a high near 46.
-North northeast wind 13 to 16 mph, with gusts as high as 23 mph.
+North northeast wind around 15 mph, with gusts as high as 26 mph.
 Chance
          of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of rain showers before 7pm.
 Partly cloudy, with a low around 33.
-North northwest wind 3 to 13 mph.
-Chance of precipitation
+North northwest wind 3 to 13 mph, with gusts as
-         is 40%.<br></div>
+         high as 22 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">